 - No 24/7 support on lower tiers

-Why we chose HubSpot Sales Hub
+Why I like HubSpot Sales Hub

 HubSpot takes the top spot because of its pricing, user experience, and integration capabilities, all while offering plenty of advanced features.
 HubSpot’s free plan is one of the most generous in the market, including tools like contact management, email tracking, and automation, features that go beyond what Bitrix24 offers in its free version.

-With a score of 95/100 in user experience, HubSpot boasts a truly intuitive design, accessibility, and mild learning curve.
+With a score of 95/100 in user experience, HubSpot boasts a truly intuitive design, accessibility, and a mild learning curve.
 This makes it a better fit than platforms like Salesforce, which are often too complex for smaller teams.
 HubSpot is also highly scalable, scoring high on customizability and mobile accessibility, so you can start small and grow without switching platforms.
 And it delivers many of the tools you need right out of the box.

 While HubSpot’s advanced features can become costly, especially as your business scales, it still offers better value compared to Salesforce, which, though powerful, can overwhelm small teams with its complexity and higher costs.
 For smaller businesses, Zoho and Apptivo may be more affordable, but they lack the depth of automation and integrations that HubSpot provides.